danger

 Active

-Construction is currently scheduled to begin March 2025 and will take about a year to complete.
+Construction is currently scheduled to begin in Fall 2026 and will take about up to two and a half years to complete.

-Environmental Services is designing a project to repair or replace several hundred feet of aging, large-diameter public sewer pipes in Duniway Park.
+Environmental Services is designing a project to replace approximately 1600 feet of aging, large-diameter public sewer pipes along Duniway Park.
 Having provided over 100 years of service, the pipes require repairs to maintain reliable sewer service and protect public health and the environment.

 Sewer and Stormwater